raccodes09/aloe-living/README.md

 ## Project Overview

-Aloe Living is a website designed to inform users of the benfits of using Aloe Vera.
+Aloe Living is a website designed to inform users of the benefits of using Aloe Vera.
 It informs the user how Aloe Vera can be used in many differnt forms.

 ## Features

-Benefits of Aloe Vera use
+Benefits of Aloe Vera use.
-Contact deatils
+Contact deatils.
-Sign up form
+Sign up form to subscribe to newsletter.
-Images of ALoe Vera
+Images of ALoe Vera.
+Informative video highlighting Aloe Vera as a drink.
+Social Media links to allow user to view social content of website.

 ## Testing